-Effect: You create a stationary zone of unnatural winter in the burst, including your own space.
-The zone lasts until you leave its area, until you are unconscious, or until you are not bloodied.
-Creatures in the zone cannot heal damage or gain temporary hit points.
-Creatures that start their turn in the zone take 5 cold damage.
-You cannot reduce the damage this power does to you in any way.
-(Other creatures can apply their resistances and immunities as normal.)
+Once per combat, you may summon a temporary zone of cold.
+This zone manifests in a 10-ft. radius around you, but is stationary.
+It lasts until you leave its area, fall unconscious, or die.
+Creatures in the zone cannot heal or gain temporary hit points.
+Any creature within the zone at the start of its turn (including you) takes cold damage equal to your level.
+You cannot reduce the damage this does to you by any means, but other creatures' resistances and immunities can protect them as normal.